lelordoftech/Udacity/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 * Apply Dropout technique

 My final model results were:
-* training set accuracy of 0.996
+* Training set accuracy of 0.996
-* validation set accuracy of 0.960
+* Validation set accuracy of 0.960
-* test set accuracy of 0.936
+* Test set accuracy of 0.936

 ## Test a Model on New Images

 **1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.**

 Here are five German traffic signs that I found on the web:

 Link: http://benchmark.ini.rub.de/Dataset/GTSRB_Final_Test_Images.zip

 ![alt text][image8]